edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/remix.md

 ### Initialize Your Project {/*initialize-your-project*/}

-In the root directory of your project, we'll setup {{ PRODUCT }} to use the Express connector by running the following:
+In the root directory of your project, we'll set up {{ PRODUCT }} to use the Express connector by running the following:

 ```bash
 {{ FULL_CLI_NAME }} init {{ INIT_ARG_EDGIO_VERSION }} --connector @edgio/express